StoicPerlman/wcheckout/README.md

-# wgit
+# wcheckout
 Used in place of git checkout to easily save your working tree on git checkout.

-`wgit` stands for "working git" and is a play on the `wget` command name
+This comes in two working versions.
+A script and an alias.

-This comes in two versions.
-A script and a post-checkout hook.
-Either will do the job.
-The post-checkout hook is a bit messy because you have to recheckout the original branch and control when the hook fires within the hook itself.
-If you are just tring to understand what this does I suggest looking at the script.
-The post-checkout hook is the way to go if you need to fire within a git gui.
-The post-checkout works up to a point.
-Can sometimes get conflicts (see future below).
+There is also a third version, the post-checkout hook, which works up to a point.
+Can sometimes get conflicts like a normal checkout can (see future below).

 ## Overview
 `SRC_BRANCH` = branch before the command was run